Correlation Between Visa and Permanent Portfolio

 Strong

-Over the last 90 days Permanent Portfolio Class has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Permanent Portfolio Class are ranked lower than 12 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong technical and fundamental indicators, Permanent Portfolio is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Visa and Permanent Portfolio Volatility Contrast